 Doctor of Worship Studies (D.W.S.)

 The Doctor of Worship Studies is a 45-hour post-graduate, non-music, professional doctorate that places emphasis on practical application of worship studies to the ministry.
-It is primarily targeted to the career minister of music/worship pastor constituent and provides theological, philosophical and practical studies based on the demands of the 21st-century evangelical worship ministry.
-Built on a graduate degree in music, church music or worship, the DWS provides an option for advanced studies at the professional doctorate level for worship practitioners desiring to expand their skill set to reflect a rapidly changing worship culture.
-As with all graduate degrees in the School of Music, the end goal is to develop knowledge and expertise to function in a variety of music and worship cultures and contexts within the evangelical community.
+It is primarily targeted to the career minister of music / worship pastor and provides theological, philosophical, and practical studies based on the demands of the 21st-century evangelical worship ministry.
+Built on a graduate degree in music, church music, or worship, the DWS provides an option for advanced studies at the professional doctorate level for worship practitioners desiring to expand their skill set to reflect a rapidly changing worship culture.
+The end goal is to develop knowledge and expertise to function in a variety of music and worship cultures and contexts within the evangelical community.

 Program Learning Outcomes